jinhoe/rdp/README.md

 # Background
-I was assigned to a nationwide project in a highly secure air-gapped environment.
+I was assigned to a project in a highly secure air-gapped environment.
 My working laptop is issued by our client and it changes everytime.
 We have been using VMware vSphere to access all the servers.
 All was good until our client started to block server access via vSphere.
 So now we can only access the server via RDP.

 # Problem
 It require more steps to access those servers now.